Introduction

 1. Define checks in checks.yaml — one file at your project root declares all cmd and prompt checks, optional file-scope filters, and conditions.

-The adapter mechanism varies by agent:
+The engine mechanism varies by agent:

 AgentMechanismGenerated files